 This week we had a challenge.
 A customer ordered a specialty bend with 4 inch ID on a 20” Outside Radius.
 The bend was to have an extended tangent on one side of 15” and a short tangent of 1.125”.

 The customer wanted to put the bend directly into a chute for their pneumatic conveyance of paper cups.
 The problem with thermoplastics’ bends, however, is that they are produced by heating.
 Packing materials can vary, but some kind of out-of-roundness is inevitable in the arc.

 The solution was simply to increase the bend radius enough to get a 4” tangent while maintaining the offset.
-This provided about two inches of a true tangent and the connection to the chute was, thus, easy.
+This provided about two inches of a true tangent and the connection to the chute was easy.

-In the picture below we see the tighter radius bend on top of the 18” OSR bend.
-The solution was quite simple, but again, we are reminded that thermoplastics bends are not to be confused with metal bends.
+In the picture above, we see the tighter radius bend on top of the 18” OSR bend.
+The solution was quite simple, but again, we are reminded that thermoplastics’ bends are not to be confused with metal bends.
 The different processes may require different designs.